connamara/quickfixn/tutorial/configuration.md

   <tr>
     <td class='setting'>AppDataDictionary</td>
     <td class='description'>
       <div>XML definition file for validating application messages.
-This setting is only valid for FIXT.1.1 (or newer) sessions.</div><br/>
+This setting is only valid for FIXT.1.1 (usually FIX5+) sessions.</div><br/>
-      <div>See DataDictionary for older transport versions (FIX.4.0-FIX.4.4) for additional information.</div><br/>
+      <div>Not used for older transport versions.
+For FIX4x versions, see the DataDictionary setting.</div><br/>
       <div>This setting supports the possibility of a custom application data dictionary for each session.
-This setting would only be used with FIXT.1.1 and newer transport protocols.
 This setting can be used as a prefix to specify multiple application dictionaries for the FIXT transport.
 For example:</div><br/>
       <code>DefaultApplVerID=FIX.4.2<br/>
         # For default application version ID<br/>
         AppDataDictionary=FIX42.xml<br/>